Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 5 Finally, the Pathpoint is displayed with the updates of the particular JSON file you chose.

-## How to download the Currently Active Config File
+## How to download the Currently Active JSON Config File

-Similarly, Pathpoint offers you the possibility of downloading the current configuration file, if for instance you wish to make changes to it, which can be done using the following steps;
+Similarly, Pathpoint offers you the possibility of downloading the current JSON configuration file, if for instance you wish to make changes to it, which can be done using the following steps;

 ![imagecambiar](screenshots/New_Jason.png)